 If the NF is SMF, the SMF stores the received AI/ML assisted parameters and associates them with a PDU Session based on the DNN and S-NSSAI included in the message from UDM.
 The SMF identifies whether there are overlapping parameter set(s), e.g. in the AI/ML assisted Expected UE behaviour parameters and merges the parameter set(s), if necessary.
 The SMF may use the received AI/ML assisted parameters as follows:

 - SMF configures the UPF accordingly.
 The SMF may use the Communication Duration Time and/or Battery Indication and/or Expected Inactivity Time and/or Expected CP-UP Switch combined with probability assertion per entry to determine an individual or collective pattern of activating or deactivating UP connection for AI/ML traffic (e.g. for a UE or across a group of UEs for FL operation) and to perform CN-initiated selective deactivation of UP connection of an existing PDU Session when necessary.
-If the Expected CP-UP Switch parameter was provisioned by the AF and Control Plane CIoT 5GS Optimisation is enabled, the SMF may leverage the provisioned parameter to optimize the timing of the switch to user plane transmission by triggering a N3 data transfer establishment procedure as described in clause 5.31.4.2 of TS 23.501 [3] and clause 4.2.10.2 of TS 23.502 [4].
+If the Expected CP-UP Switch parameter is provisioned by the AF and Control Plane CIoT 5GS Optimisation is enabled, the SMF may leverage the provisioned parameter (as well as additional information such as amount of data to be transferred or congestion) to optimize the timing of the switch to user plane transmission by following the descriptions in clause 5.31.4.2 of TS 23.501 [3] and clause 4.2.10.2 of TS 23.502 [4] to trigger a N3 data transfer establishment procedure.

 If the SMF receives more than one parameter per entry (i.e. a set of parameters), the SMF may choose one of the received parameters based on an associated probability assertion (e.g. the one with the highest probability is chosen) or based on the evaluation metrics that are received for each case (e.g. the level of accuracy).
 The SMF may also choose a parameter out of the set based on local policies and/or subscription information.
 The SMF may then act as described above once a parameter has been selected.